Best High-Yield Savings Accounts 2022

 Investor.com analyzed and scored high-yield savings accounts offered by the following banks.
 Here (listed alphabetically) are their current yields and minimum deposit requirements.

-For the 2021 investor.com first annual savings account review, we spent seven months collecting and analyzing 532 data points across 70 variables to score and rank high-yield savings accounts.
+For the 2022 investor.com savings account review, we spent seven months collecting and analyzing 532 data points across 70 variables to score and rank high-yield savings accounts.
 Here’s how we tested.

 What is a high-yield savings account?